Side Table DIY

 Step 2.
 Clean your surface first.
 If wax or oil has been used on your surface, clean it with white spirit.

 Step 2.
 Next, sand down the surface of your side table.
+Then wipe it down with a damp cloth.

 Step 2.
 Apply your first coat of paint and let it dry.
 (I left the insides of the draws their original colour.
 But, if you decide to paint the inside, make sure you bring out the draws first.)